Process Governance: The Integral Part of the Business Process

 There are two types of internal controls that can be implemented: detective or preventive.

 The detective approach focuses on the events and errors that have already occurred.
-This is sometimes called the corrective compliance.
+This is sometimes called corrective compliance.

 Remember, there must be business processes created for the control performance itself.

-Integrated framework is key
+An integrated framework is key

 Process mining solutions

 Business processes and the compliance governance should be integrated into one scheme and work as a system.
-Auditing the process results is highly benefitial to a business as it reduces the risks of errors, especially if the control approach is preventive.
+Auditing the process results is highly beneficial to a business as it reduces the risks of errors, especially if the control approach is preventive.